 In addition, the headteacher (and/or other school leaders as appropriate) and at least one governor (usually the chair) will attend safer recruitment training and the school will ensure that there are at least two school leaders and/or governors that have attended safer recruitment training within the past three years.

-Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet
+Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet (available from the school office)

 18. Safer recruitment